Global anthropogenic temperature

 used to explore the correlation between global temperature since 1940 and

-comparison a plot has also been made of global temperature versus total energy
+a plot has also been made of global temperature versus total energy usage

 The two-tailed P value is less than 0.0001.
 By conventional criteria, this difference is

-large-scale electric and magnetic fields, currents, and wave-particle
+are coupled through large-scale electric and magnetic fields, currents, and

 atmospheric chemistry and affect climate.
 Parasitic